Become a Heart Trekker

 Train: Henley-on-Thames Train Station is a 0.5 mile walk from the trek finish location.
 Train times and prices are available on the National Rail website.

 Bus: The nearest bus stop is on Station Road (0.3 miles away).
 Bus timetables can be found on the Arriva Bus Website

-Car: Pay and Display car parking is available at the event site.
+Car: Pay and Display car parking is available adjacent to the event site.

 How to become a top fundraiser and an amazing Heart Trekker

-We can't thank you enough for signing up and starting your journey, not only for becoming a Heart Trekker and taking on this great challenge, but by becoming a fundraiser too and joining the fight against heart disease
+We can't thank you enough for signing up and starting your journey, not only for becoming a Heart Trekker and taking on this great challenge, but by becoming a fundraiser too and helping power our research.

 Your entry fee covers the cost of organising our event, but it's the money you raise that powers our life saving research.
 Previous Heart Trekkers have raised £400 for this event and many aim towards raising £500 and joining our 500 Club, where you will receive a jersey on event day which you can wear with pride knowing you're a champion fundraiser.